- Search The Registry

 *Ben Burns was born on this date in 1913.
 He was a white Jewish-American newspaper and magazine editor.

 Burns spent his teen years in New York's West Side, graduating in 1930 from James Monroe High School.
 He attended New York University, where he so enjoyed working on the NYU Daily News that in 1933, he decided not to finish his senior year.
 Instead, he returned to Chicago, enrolling in the Northwestern University journalism program, from which he graduated in 1934.
-In 1935, he joined the Young Communist League until he was expelled from it in 1948.
+In 1935, he joined the Young Communist League until he was expelled in 1948.
 During this time, he married Esther Stern on November 28, 1937.
 The couple, married for over 62 years, had three children.

 Burns worked at three Communist newspapers in the United States: in 1937 at the Daily Worker (New York), in 1938 at the Midwest Daily Record (Chicago), and in 1940 at People's World (San Francisco).
-With an income insufficient to support his prospective family, Burns and his wife decided it was time to move.
+With insufficient income to support his prospective family, Burns, and his wife decided it was time to move.
 Back in Chicago, a political connection led Burns in July 1942 to apply for a job at the Chicago Defender.
 Hired as a temporary fill-in editor, he remained in that field for 35 years.

 Burns' previous contacts with black people had been "practically nonexistent," but he passionately threw himself into his new work.
 "Having committed myself wholly to Negroes' attainment of fair and equal status … I endeavored to become in every sense a 'brother' by virtue of my oneness with Negroes in values and customs, interests and concerns, reactions and resolutions," he wrote.
 "I became a Defender editor, a 'black newspaperman,' black in my orientation and thinking, in my concerns and outlook, in my friends and associations, black in everything but my skin color."